 By the Sea at the Southern End – Dan Mai

 Back at the central crossroads by the temple, next head straight towards the sea, past the fishing boats in the inlet until you reach the old fish sauce factory.
 Koh Chang used to produce its own bottled brand, by all accounts a good one too, but as is so often the case, the larger nationwide producers ultimately crushed any competitors and so production ceased.
 The battered old buildings, with their creaky floorboards open to the waves beneath, are all that remains.
 The chedi, however, continues to bestow its blessings on the fishermen.

-You can leave the village by going past the bottom of the temple over the bridge.
+Returning to that little crossroads once more, you can leave the village by going past the bottom of the temple over the bridge.
 The street goes in a loop back to the main road but you can make some detours to explore the undeveloped areas by the sea, and there are houses dotted here and there under the trees.

 Back on that main road, the main administrative buildings sit back behind the sports field and you can also find another entrance to the waterfall.
 There are more little local restaurants too lining each side and for those wanting to pitch a tent, you’ll find a camping ground at Tippayarat.
 Good View Resort is down by the sea, a recently renovated resort which is now run by Seaview from Kai Bae.

 Nearby, you can’t miss the three imposing private villas, Wave A, B and C, of which two of them are available for holiday rents.
 Uncle Chalerm’s Bungalows, another Thai operation, completes the Dan Mai Tour.